geyang/jaynes-starter-kit/02_ec2_docker_guide/README.md

 Visit https://console.aws.amazon.com/iamv2/home to confirm the user and group is created.

 Now to configure your aws credentials, follow the tutorials here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html.
-You need to obtain your access key and secrete access key from your ec2 dashboard through this guide https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html.
+You need to obtain your access key and secret access key from your ec2 dashboard through this guide https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html.

 ```bash
 $ aws configure